IoTArchitectureGroup/aws-iot-wisplet/README.md

 ## Connecting Wisplet to your AWS Instance
 The Wisplet Eval Kit comes pre-configured to connect to the IoT Architecture Group's AWS instance.
 When you are ready to connect the Wisplet Eval Kit to your own AWS instance, you will need to upload your AWS certificates to it.

+You will need the certificate, the private key, and the root CA files for your AWS instance.

+You can generate and download these using Amazon's web interface at **https://aws.amazon.com**

+If you have installed the AWS CLI (command line interface) tool on your computer, you can generate and download these files using these AWS CLI commands:

+* `aws --output text iot describe-endpoint`
+* `aws iot create-keys-and-certificate --set-as-active --certificate-pem-outfile cert.pem --public-key-outfile public.key --private-key-outfile private.key`
+* `aws iot attach-principal-policy --policy-name test-thing-1-policy --principal arn:aws:iot:us-east-1:xxxxxxxxxxxxx:cert/yyyyyyyyyyyyyyyyyyyyyyyy`
+* `curl -o rootca.pem https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem`

+Once you have these files on your computer you are ready to connect to the Wisplet Wi-Fi access point and web interface, navigate to each of these files in turn, and let your browser upload them to the Wisplet.

-To configure to attach to YOUR AWS instance, press-and-hold the WiFi config button on the Wisplet kit again, and once again connect to the Access Point the Wisplet presents at URL http://device.config or http://172.18.0.1
+To connect to the Wisplet in WiFi access-point mode, press-and-hold the WiFi config button on the Wisplet kit again, and once again connect to the Access Point the Wisplet presents at URL **http://device.config** or **http://172.18.0.1**

-This time, choose 'Custom Server' (the button at the bottom of the page).
+This time, choose '**Custom Server**' (the button at the bottom of the page).

 You will then see this page:

 ![Wisplet AWS instance config](Wisplet AWS Client/wisplet-device-config-custom-server-page.png)

-You will need the certificate, the private key, and the root CA files for your AWS instance.

-You can generate and download these using Amazon's web interface at https://aws.amazon.com

-If you have installed the AWS CLI (command line interface) tool on your computer, you can generate and download these files using these AWS CLI commands:

-* aws --output text iot describe-endpoint
-* aws iot create-keys-and-certificate --set-as-active --certificate-pem-outfile cert.pem --public-key-outfile public.key --private-key-outfile private.key
-* aws iot attach-principal-policy --policy-name test-thing-1-policy --principal arn:aws:iot:us-east-1:xxxxxxxxxxxxx:cert/yyyyyyyyyyyyyyyyyyyyyyyy
-* curl -o rootca.pem https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem

-Once you have these files on your computer and have connected to the Wisplet Wi-Fi access point and web interface, navigate to each of these files in turn and let your browser upload them to the Wisplet.

-It is very important to have no extra white-space after the content of those file.
-Specifically, after the end of the last line of text, you should have only a CR/LF.
+**It is very important to have no extra white-space after the content of those file.**  Specifically, after the end of the last line of text, you should have only a CR/LF.
 In other words, when viewed in a text editor, your cursor should be at the start of the FIRST EMPTY LINE after the last line of text, if you scroll to the bottom of the key or cert file.

-Fill in the Broker Address and Peer CN fields to match your AWS instance.
-Set Keep-Alive to 20 minutes.
+Fill in the Broker Address and Peer CN fields to match your AWS instance.  **The Broker Address is obtained from the describe-endpoint command.** Set Keep-Alive to 20 minutes.

-Set the 'Override' value to 1 (yes) to connect to YOUR AWS instance.
+Set the '**Override**' value to 1 (yes) to connect to YOUR AWS instance.

 The 'Override' field provides an easy way to switch between using the IoT Architecture Group's AWS instance and your own AWS instance, should you later need to temporarily switch back to the IoT Architecture Group's instance.